mbaze/bzpack/README.md

 Here’s a list of supported command-line options (not including compression format identifiers):

-* `-r` - Compress (and decompress) in reverse direction.
+* `-r` - Compress in reverse direction.
 In practice, this option helps reduce the decoder size.
 * `-e` - Add an end-of-stream marker.
 Useful for general-purpose decompression, but often unnecessary for minimalist programs.
 * `-o` - Extend the offset range by 1.
 Supported by some formats; can produce a slightly shorter stream at the cost of a larger decoder.
 * `-l` - Extend the block length by 1.
 Supported by some formats; similarly, can result in a shorter stream, but requires a larger decoder.

-## Format Overview
+## Compression Format Structure

 All supported formats are based on the Lempel–Ziv–Storer–Szymanski (LZSS) algorithm.
 The compressed stream consists of two types of blocks:

 * **Literals** - strings of uncompressed bytes stored directly in the stream.
-* **Matches** - repeated byte sequences represented as offset-length pairs, where the offset points back to data that's already been decompressed relative to the current output position.
+* **Matches** - repeated byte sequences represented as offset-length pairs, where the offset points back to already decompressed data relative to the current output position.

-The encoding methods for literals and matches vary between formats, and their efficiency depends on the structure of the input data.
-Therefore, it is recommended to try multiple formats to determine the best fit.
+The encoding methods for literals and matches vary between supported formats, and their efficiency depends on the structure and statistical properties of the input, such as the frequency and distribution of match lengths and offsets.
+Therefore, it's a good idea to try multiple formats to determine the best fit.
 In general, numbers are represented either as raw bytes or as Elias-Gamma values, read from a bit stream that operates independently of natural byte boundaries.

 ### Elias-Gamma Encoding

-Most supported compression formats use Elias-Gamma encoding for offset and length values.
+Most supported compression formats use Elias-Gamma encoding for offsets and lengths.
 The canonical Elias-Gamma code has *N* leading zeroes followed by an *(N + 1)*-bit binary number.
 For example, 12 is encoded as 000**1100**.
 In his paper *"Universal codeword sets and representations of the integers,"* Peter Elias also proposed an alternative representation in which the bits are interleaved.
 In this format, the most significant bit is implicitly assumed, and each subsequent significant bit is preceded